Skip to main content

 Suspend a CDN resource with WAAP protection

-If you suspend a CDN resource with enabled WAAP, the status of your WAAP-protected domain will change to inactive.
+If you suspend a CDN resource with enabled WAAP, the status of your WAAP-protected domain will change to Disabled.
 All web requests will go directly to the origin, bypassing both CDN and WAAP.

-A suspended resource will be automatically deleted in 90 days.
-During this period, we’ll keep your WAAP settings intact, and you’ll be able to activate CDN and WAAP again.
+A suspended resource is automatically deleted after 90 days.
+During this period, WAAP settings remain intact, and you can reactivate both CDN and WAAP.

 Delete a CDN resource with WAAP protection